Custom Installation and Uninstallation of Components

 Database of web resource categories, **

-Virus database, *
+Virus databases *

 * The component will not be installed if the package drweb-se is not installed.